dotnet/AspNetCore.Docs/aspnet/config-builder.md

 Configuration attributes for `UserSecretsConfigBuilder`:

 * `userSecretsId` - This is the preferred method for identifying an XML secrets file.
 It works similar to .Net Core, which uses a `UserSecretsId` project property to store this identifier.
 The string must be unique, it doesn't need to be a GUID.
 With this attribute, the `UserSecretsConfigBuilder` look in a well-known local location (`%APPDATA%\Microsoft\UserSecrets\<UserSecrets Id>\secrets.xml`) for a secrets file belonging to this identifier.
 * `userSecretsFile` - An optional attribute specifying the file containing the secrets.
 The `~` character can be used at the start to reference the application root.
 Either this attribute or the `userSecretsId` attribute is required.
-If both are specified, `userSecretsFile` takes precedence. <!-- review: | userSecretsFile="~\secrets.file" -  isn't ~/ a security risk? .NET Core secret manager stores values in %APPDATA%\Microsoft\UserSecrets so it won't be checked into github -->
+If both are specified, `userSecretsFile` takes precedence.
 * `optional`: boolean, default value `true` - Prevents an exception if the secrets file cannot be found.
 * The `name` attribute value is arbitrary.